Timeline of Latino civil rights in the United States: Important achievements and milestones in the fight for Latino civil rights

-1910-1920
+1910–1920

-The Jones Act
+The Jones-Shafroth Act

-The Jones act was signed by President Woodrow Wilson in 1917 and granted full U.S. citizenship to Puerto Ricans born on the island and gives them the right to travel freely to the Continental United States.
+The Jones-Shafroth act was signed by President Woodrow Wilson in 1917 and granted full U.S. citizenship to Puerto Ricans born on the island and gives them the right to travel freely to the Continental United States.
 However, the act also stated that because Puerto Rico was not a state, Puerto Ricans were to be represented in Congress by a delegate with limited powers and did not receive Senate representation.

 Constitution of New Mexico

 In 1910 New Mexicans held a constitutional conventions that created a document, which was approved in 1912 when New Mexico became a state.
 Many of the constitution's provisions reflected Hispano's immense desire for protection against losing land through litigation/fraud, government seizure and tax delinquencies.
 They also wanted protection against the racial and ethnic prejudice they faced as Hispanics in the US.
 The convention was successful in achieving some political power.
 For example, Articles II and XII made New Mexico a bilingual state and put English and Spanish on an equal basis for all state businesses.